DataStax-Academy/ac201-labs/lab05-application-connectivity/steps/step01.md

-In this step, you will build a table and access it from Java and Python apps.
+In this step, you will exequte a CQL script to create and populate a table.

 ✅ Use the **Editor** tab to open a Theia window and examine the CQL file: `/filesystem/home/cassandra-user/build-database.cql`